Devastating toxic algae bloom plagues Florida’s Gulf Coast | WTOP

-LONGBOAT KEY, Fla.
-(AP) — Tons of dead fish.
+Tons of dead fish.
 A smell so awful you gag with one inhale.
 Empty beaches, empty roads, empty restaurants.
-A toxic algae bloom has overrun Florida’s southern Gulf Coast this…
+A toxic algae bloom has overrun Florida's southern Gulf Coast this summer, devastating sea life and driving people from the water.

 LONGBOAT KEY, Fla.
 (AP) — Tons of dead fish.
 A smell so awful you gag with one inhale.
 Empty beaches, empty roads, empty restaurants.